 (2) Represents the Special Economic Zone Re-investment reserve created out of the profit of the eligible SEZ unit in terms of the provisions of Sec 10AA(1)(ii) of Income Tax Act, 1961.
 The reserve should be utilized by the Group for acquiring new plant and machinery for the purpose of its business in terms of the provisions of the Sec 10AA(2) of the Income Tax Act, 1961.

 The accompanying notes form an integral part of the interim condensed consolidated financial statements.

 As per our report of even date attached

-for and on behalf of the Board of Directors of Infosys Limited for Deloitte Haskins & Sells LLP
+for Deloitte Haskins & Sells LLP

 Chartered Accountants

 Firm's Registration No: